fertility insurance

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-The statutory health insurance (Gesetzliche Krankenversicherung or GKV) provides basic coverage for couples wishing to have children, but under clearly defined conditions.
-According to § 27a SGB V, the GKV generally covers fifty percent of the costs for a maximum of three cycles of IVF or ICSI treatment.
-One of the requirements is that the couple must be married, with the woman aged between 25 and 40 and the man between 25 and 50 years old.
+Die Gesetzliche Krankenversicherung (GKV) offers basic coverage for couples wishing to have children, albeit under clearly defined conditions.
+According to § 27a SGB V, the GKV usually covers fifty percent of the costs for a maximum of three cycles of IVF or ICSI treatment.
+One of the requirements is that the couple is married, the woman is between 25 and 40, and the man is between 25 and 50 years old.
 For inseminations in the spontaneous cycle, up to eight attempts can be subsidized, and with hormonal stimulation, up to three attempts.
-The remaining self-pay portion of fifty percent can still mean a four-figure sum per cycle.
-Some health insurance funds offer so-called statutes benefits that go beyond their regular services, which may allow for higher cost coverage; making an inquiry with your own insurance provider is worthwhile here.
-A comprehensive health insurance is the foundation, but when it comes to the desire to have children, the details are crucial.
-It is important to clarify the exact conditions and the extent of cost coverage with your own health insurance at an early stage to avoid being surprised by unexpected costs.
+The remaining personal contribution of fifty percent can still mean a four-figure sum per cycle.
+Some health insurance companies offer so-called statutory benefits beyond their regular services, which may allow for greater cost coverage; it is worthwhile to inquire with your own insurance.
+A comprehensive health insurance is the foundation, but when wishing to have children, the details are crucial.
+It is important to clarify the exact conditions and the extent of cost coverage with your own health insurance early on to avoid unexpected costs.

-Legal Frameworks: Understanding the Embryo Protection Act
+Legal Framework: Understanding the Embryo Protection Act

 null